 Don’t Get Rid of the Old…Reinvent

 One of the major problems with the smart office trend is that many products out there are taking an easy processes and making it harder, like note taking.
-For some people, taking notes during a meeting on a computer or tablet is not in their wheelhouse—they don’t normally teach typing in schools these days.
+For some people, taking notes during a meeting on a computer or tablet is not in their wheelhouse.
+They don’t normally teach typing in schools these days.
 Personally, I prefer pen and paper over typing my notes any day.
-Beyond the nostalgia, I think it keeps me more engaged (ahem…less distracted), but the rest of my office prefers everything to be digital.
+Beyond the nostalgia, I think it keeps me more engaged (ahem…less distracted).
+The rest of my office prefers everything to be digital.
 I’m a firm believer in the age-old saying, “if it ain’t broke, don’t fix it.”

 Sometimes, we need to compromise!